 As expected the trail to the east was flat, but the narrow trail was plagued by old blowdowns.
 The weather continued to sleet off and on, but the hike was pleasant due to the change in surroundings.
 The trail was obviously less traveled than the Starr King Trail and a side effect of that was the amount and variety of different mosses.

 I passed one other hiker while trudging through the dense forest.
 He was wearing a large pack and had probably camped somewhere nearby, possibly Cabot Cabin.
 I found the short spur path to South Weeks 10:40 am and stopped for another snack.

 I had another decision to make, whether to continue on to Middle Weeks.
 Middle Weeks was not on any list, but it was about the midpoint on the Kilkenney Ridge Trail between Mount Waumbek and Terrace Mountain.
-At some point I would be returning to trace the Kilkenney Ridge Trail and hike Mount Weeks, another New England Hundred Highest and the mountain between Terrace Mountain and Middle Weeks.
+At some point I would be returning to red-line Kilkenney Ridge Trail and hike Mount Weeks, another New England Hundred Highest and the mountain between Terrace Mountain and Middle Weeks.
 When I did hike Mount Weeks, I could bop down to Middle Weeks to complete the stretch of Kilkenney Ridge Trail.
 I figured what the heck and continued on.